-The OM&A trend analysis on key OM&A metrics from 2021 OEB Approved, 2021-2024 and as a result, values slightly differ than those shown in Exhibit 1, section 1.7 on
+The OM&A trend analysis on key OM&A metrics from 2021 OEB Approved, 2021-2024 Actuals through to the 2026 Test Year is shown in Figures 4-1 to 4-4 below.
+Note that FTE and customer values matched mid-year averages, as required per Appendix 2-L, and as a result, values slightly differ than those shown in Exhibit 1, section 1.7 on Performance Measurement and section 4.4.4, where end of year values have been used in alignment with the OEB's Reporting and Record-keeping Requirements (RRRs).